FBE Clubs & Societies' Resources

 - If any issues are reported during the use of rooms by clubs, this trial period will cease and clubs will no longer have access to book these rooms.

 Posters: Clubs have dedicated poster boards in each lift of the Spot Building.
 Read the poster approval policy for information on how to have your poster approved for display.

-Newsletters: Every Monday at midday a Faculty newsletter is emailed to BCom and MBS students.
-To feature a club activity in either of the newsletters, submit the details through the online form.
-To receive weekly reminders to submit, send a request to email@example.com
+Newsletters: Every week, a Faculty newsletter is emailed to BCom and MBS students.
+To feature a club activity in the newsletters, please submit a newsletter post through the Newsletter Submission form.
+To request weekly submission reminders, email firstname.lastname@example.org.

 Reporting activities to Faculty